Rolf-MP/simian-render/README.md

 ## Simian Portal
 1. Complete registration at [Simian Demo Portal](https://demo02.simiansuite.com/).
 2. From your Render deployment, per steps below, take note of the `subdomain` of your backend deployment on `.onrender.com`
-3. Take note of the API Key (if configured in your `main.py`).
+3. Take note of the API Key (if configured in [main.py](main.py)).
-5. Configure your app with Renderer as backend [here](https://demo02.simiansuite.com/configure_my_app/) by setting the onrender.com subdomain, and optionally the API Key (see [main.py](main.py)).
+5. Configure your app with Renderer as backend [here](https://demo02.simiansuite.com/configure_my_app/) by setting the onrender.com subdomain, and optionally the API Key.
-6. Start your Simian Web App via the [Simian Portal](https://demo02.simiansuite.com/) (you can bookmark the link for direct access).
+6. Start your Simian Web App via the [Simian Portal](https://demo02.simiansuite.com/) (you can bookmark the app link for direct access).

 Note: Simian Portal is intended to share apps with others and features app access management.
 On the evaluation Simian Portal access to your app is restricted to yourself.